SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalableTargetScalableTargetAction.md

----
-layout: glossary
-title: Add-VSApplicationAutoScalingScalableTargetScalableTargetAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApplicationAutoScalingScalableTargetScalableTargetAction

 ## SYNOPSIS
-Adds an AWS::ApplicationAutoScaling::ScalableTarget.ScalableTargetAction resource property to the template
+Adds an AWS::ApplicationAutoScaling::ScalableTarget.ScalableTargetAction resource property to the template.
+ScalableTargetAction is a subproperty of ScheduledAction: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.html that represents the minimum and maximum capacity for a scheduled action.

 ## SYNTAX